Economics - M.A.E.

 |INTERNSHIP IN ECONOMICS|

-Students may select any M.A. level economics courses subject to these restrictions: (1) All choices must have the approval of the graduate coordinator and (2) No more than 3 hours may be at the 50000 level.
+Students may select any graduate-level Economics (ECON) or Finance (FIN) courses subject to these restrictions: (1) all choices must have the approval of the graduate coordinator; (2) maximum 6 credit hours at the 50000 level.